carloslme/itesm-mlops/module-2/session-5/activity/pre-commit.md

     prediction = clf.predict_proba([X])
     print({'class': iris_type[np.argmax(prediction)],'probability':round(max(prediction[0]), 2)})
     ```
-* Run the commit to activate the pre-commit.
+* Do the commit to activate the pre-commit.
 The `iris.py` file output should look like this:
     ```python
     import numpy as np
     from sklearn.datasets import load_iris